 Overview of the Green Economy

 The majority of green jobs in BC are not new occupations but are, for the most part, created from existing occupations.
 They are jobs that are being re-designed to help reduce the impact of humans on the environment, to promote sustainability, and to encourage the efficient use of energy and resources.
 An example would be an automotive technician whose skills are shifting to include more work with hybrid and electric vehicles.
 B.C. is developing programs like Energy Step Code training and certification and Certified Retrofit Professional accreditation expanding job training for electric and zero-emission vehicles.

-The Figures on the Green Economy Development in Vancouver:
+Green Economy Development in Vancouver

 - one in 15 Vancouverites works in the green economy